aidengaripoli/facebook-melbourne-hackathon-backend/README.md

 ## Idea

-Automated itinery generated for holidays.
+Automatically generate an itinery for holidays based on desired location.

 ## Team Members